 We want to help you make more informed decisions.
 Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

-As with any new President, Joe Biden will have his work cut out for him when he takes the oath of office in January.
+As with any new President, Joe Biden will have his work cut out for him when he takes the oath of office this month.
 And while his “build back better” plans are already laid out, it’s yet to be seen how much of an impact his administration can actually make on your finances.

 The COVID-19 pandemic’s not behind us, so the recovery will be slow, which Biden has been clear about.
-Not to mention, with a very possible Republican Senate majority, many of the new administration’s initiatives could face serious pushback, if not a total squashing.
-The outcome will be determined in a couple months when Georgia’s two Senate run-off races happen.
+And while Democrats will have the slimmest possible Senate majority after winning both Georgia run-off races this week, many of the administration’s initiatives will still be subject to the legislative process.

 In short, we can’t read far into what Biden is proposing and use it as a playbook for our personal finances today.
 “I’m not a big fan of people overhauling their finances or making moves on a presumption of something passing, simply because there are just too many unknowns,” Greg McBride, Chief Financial Analyst at Bankrate.com, told me on my podcast.